 Call 911 if:

-Also, call your provider if:
+Also, contact your provider if:

 Learn and practice stress management.
 Some people find relaxation exercises or meditation helpful.
 Biofeedback may help you improve the effect of doing relaxation exercises, and may be helpful for long-term (chronic) tension headache.